sdotee/sdk.py/README.md

 ### Environment Setup

-Use environment variables to store your API key:

-Use environment variables to store your API key:
+Set your API key as an environment variable:

 ```bash
 export SEE_API_KEY="your-api-key-here"